alcatrazEscapee/Cordy/docs/stdlib.md

 **Possible Signatures**

 - `int(x: any) -> int`
-- `<T> int(x: any, default: T) -> int | T`
+- `<T> int(x: any, def: T) -> int | T`

 Returns the argument as an integer. `nil` and `false` evaluate to `0`, where strings will be parsed as an integer or raise an error.
-If a second argument is provided, will instead return the default value instead of raising an error.
+If a second argument is provided, will instead return the `def` value instead of raising an error.

 The keyword `int` can also be used in an `is` expression, to check if a value is of the type `int`.